anish-natekar/ESP8266-4channel-PWM-receiver/README.md

 Tested on ESP8266 12f, 12e , and Nodemcu development board.

-the project is based on WifiPPM project and changed to give PWM signals- https://www.instructables.com/Wifi-PPM-no-App-Needed/
+the project is based on WifiPPM project and changed to give PWM signals- https://www.instructables.com/Wifi-PPM-no-App-Needed/ no APP is needed you just need to visit the IP address 192.168.4.1 through a browser like mozilla/brave on you smart phone.

 *Access point details* :-